beyarkay/masters-thesis/src/03_lit_review.md

 detect which observations have gestures and then recognise which gestures are in those observations.

-Gesture recognition and gesture detection are sometimes used interchangeably [@TODO] and sometimes distinguished.
-This review will define gesture detection as the boolean classification task of identifying whether _any_ gesture is present in some data sample, and will define gesture recognition as the multi-class classification problem of identifying _which_ gesture is present in some data sample.
+This review will define gesture _detection_ as the boolean classification task of identifying whether any gesture is present in some data sample, and will define gesture _recognition_ as the multi-class classification problem of identifying _which_ gesture is present in some data sample.
 Note that a gesture recognition system could be trained to recognise the lack of a gesture as itself being a kind of "null" gesture.

 This distinction will prove useful as there have been enough papers which either 1) train a two-stage system where the gesture recogniser is only invoked